AthrvaNaik/Authentication-System/README.md

 - `POST /api/auth/reset-password`: Reset password using token
 - `GET /api/auth/check-auth`: Check authentication status

-### Deployment

-For production deployment, ensure that your environment variables are properly set.
-You can deploy the backend on any server like AWS, DigitalOcean, or Heroku, and the frontend can be deployed using services like Vercel or Netlify.

 ## Acknowledgements
 - **bcryptjs**: For secure password hashing
 - **jsonwebtoken**: For generating and verifying JWT tokens